Patient Events

 Back to Top

-1. To view Pain Reports, click on the tab beside Critical Alerts.
-The following page can be viewed - an Empty State.
+1. To view Pain Reports, click the tab next to Critical Alerts.
+The page will then display an Empty State.

-1. Here, you can view the list of Pain reports reported by the patient in the table which have the following details - Date, Pain Location and Pain Severity.
+1. Here, you can view the list of pain reports submitted by the patient in the table, including the following details: Date, Pain Location, and Pain Severity.

-2. There's a body map beside the table in two views - Front and Back.
+2. In addition, a body map is displayed beside the table in two views: Front and Back.

-3. Whenever a patient reports a pain point, he will be asked about the pain location and it's severity with options - Mild, Moderate and Extreme.
-He selects any of the options and reports the pain point, those records can be viewed here.
+3. Whenever a patient reports a pain point, they will be prompted to select the pain location and its severity from the available options: Mild, Moderate, and Extreme.
+After the patient submits their selection, the recorded entry can be viewed here.

-4. To know more details, click on any of the records, you will see the pain location on the body map as follows, where the pain point location is Head and the severity is Moderate.
+4. For more details, click any record.
+The pain location will then be highlighted on the body map as shown below.
+In this example, the pain point location is Head and the severity is Moderate.

-5. The pain point here is Head and the severity is High.
-You can see here, based on the pain point location the view changes from Front to Back and vice versa.
+5. In the example above, the pain point is Head and the severity is High.
+You can also see how, based on the pain point location, the body map view switches between Front and Back.

-Both Adverse Events and Pain Reports can be refreshed, by clicking the refresh icon beside the tabs at the left.
+Note: Both Adverse Events and Pain Reports can be refreshed by clicking the refresh icon next to the tabs on the left.

 Back to Top